Pedego/Ford Super Cruiser issues

 6

 I have a pedego ford super cruiser.
 I got it second hand in exchange for some work.
 When I got it the battery had been stolen and the thieves broke the rear fender/rack.
 I put a new rear rack on it and got a new battery (not from pedego, they wanted $800 for a 12ah battery.)
 I installed the battery and it ran like a champ, although i think it should have had some kind of suspension, you can feel every bumb and crack in the road.
 After about 6 months of running steady, it cut out on me.
 I used my multimeter and checked the battery, it was fully charged and sending out the right voltage.
 When I hit the button on the throttle to turn it on, the battery charge LEDs go up and down, sometimes showing full battery, sometimes 50%.
 When i hit the throttle the indicators drop to red/low. every now and then it will jerk a little like it wants to go but then it doesn't.
-There was one day while i was peddling it, and decided to try it again, and it took off.
+There was one day while i was pedaling it, and decided to try it again, and it took off.
 It ran just fine for about a week, then went back to glitching.
 It makes me feel like there is a short somewhere, but not sure where to start.
 If anyone has a solution/recomendation I would be pleased to hear it.
 Since I am not the original owner there is no warranty, and even if there were the closest pedego store is an hour and a half away.
 When I tried to talk to them about it they wouldn't give me any information and insisted I take it in.
 I'm more of a DIY kind of guy and have experience with electrical engineering.
 If anyone could give me some advice it would be nice.
-It's my main vehicle and it is heavy as heck so peddling isn't very fun.
+It's my main vehicle and it is heavy as heck so pedaling isn't very fun.
 Thank you for taking the time to read this.

 OK, these "battery charge indicators", that go up and down when you turn on the button on the throttle, are they on the battery itself, or on the display, which has several intervening wires and connections between it and the battery.
 THIS IS IMPORTANT.